stevanoskia/cas-game-lobby/README.md

 ## Getting Started

+`npm install`

-First, run the development server:
+This instals all necessary packages.
+Now, you can run the development server:

 ```bash
 npm run dev